nwoeanhinnogaehr/pvoc-plugins/README.md

 Compile with `cargo build --release`, throw `target/release/libpvoc_plugins.so` in your LADSPA path, and you're good to go!

 ## The plugins
-Every plugin has a "Bins" setting - this controls the number of frequency bins used for the phase vocoder.
+* Bins log2: the number of frequency bins used for the phase vocoder.
 Few will likely be low quality and many will blur the audio through time.
-For optimal performance, this should be a power of two or the sum of a small number of powers of two.
+Somewhere between 6 and 13 is usually what you want.
+* Time divs: the number of overlapping frames to use.
+Powers of two between 4 and 32 are good choices.

 ### bin flipper
 This linearly inverts the frequency of each bin.